zqfang/zqfang.github.io/content/posts/NLP/2020-06-20-NLP-basics.md

 $$
 Similarity(t,c) \approx t \cdot c
 $$
-- Skip-gram makes the strong assumption that all contxt words are independent
+- Skip-gram makes the strong assumption that all context words are independent

 The intuition of skip-gram is:

 1. Treat the target word and a neighboring context word as positive examples;
-2. Randomly sample other words in the lexicon to get negative samles;
+2. Randomly sample other words in the lexicon to get negative samples;
 3. Use logistic regression to train a classifer to distinguid those two case;
 4. use the regression weights as the embeddings.

+#### CBOW
+Continueous Bag of Words Model (CBOW)

 ### GloVe